Layr-Labs/eigenlayer-contracts/docs/AVS-Guide.md

 # Purpose
 This document aims to describe and summarize how AVSs building on EigenLayer interact with the core EigenLayer protocol.
-Currently, this doc explains how the AVS developers can use the APIs for:
+Currently, this doc explains how the AVS (actively validated services) developers can use the APIs for:
 - enabling operators to opt-in to the AVS,
 - enabling operators to withdraw from AVS, and
 - enabling AVS to freeze operators for the purpose of slashing.